 Many private companies provide grants and/or materials and supplies in support of research.
 Examples of companies that provide targeted support include:

 Privately funded foundations are another good source of funding for research.
 Examples of foundations that provide financial support to researchers include:

 - The Camille and Henry Dreyfus Foundation

-Finally, professional organizations represent still another possible source of funding for your research project.
-Examples of professional organizations that provide support for research include:
+Professional organizations represent still another possible source of funding for your research project.
+Examples include:

 There are a number of useful tools that you can use to identify possible funding sources.
-A number of these can be freely accessed via the world-wide-web:
+For example:

 - The American Association for the Advancement of Science’s (AAAS) Grants Net

 - The U.S. Department of Health and Human Services’ Grants; and

 - The U.S. Department of Education’s e-Grants

 However, the majority of these provide support to scientists and engineers with advanced degrees.
 That said, there are a number of associations and agencies that provide support for undergraduate research.
 Web-GURU has compiled Program Listings that will assist you in identifying possible funding sources specifically targeted to undergraduate researchers.